vectara/vectara-ingest/README.md

   # timeout (optional); sets the URL crawling timeout in seconds
   timeout:60

+  # flag: remove code or not from HTML
+  remove_code: true

+  # flag: should text extraction from web pages use special processing to remove boilerplate
+  # this may be useful when processing news pages or others which have a lot of advertising content
+  remove_boilerplate: false

   # summarize_tables (optional; default False)
   # This option provides special processing for tables inside PDFs.
   # This requires the `secrets.toml` to include a special profile called `general`,